 Notice that this impulsive noise is introduced to the system as a byproduct of the probability density estimation.
 As known, median filtering is a suitable tool to remove this type of noise.
 Applying the median filtering directly to the images suppresses the impulsive noise in the frames but does not significantly affect the noise introduced by the process.
 In order to remove the process noise we apply the median of estimated probabilities in a region around a pixel.
-After estimating the probabilities in its 8-connected neighborhood is compared with its threshold to make the classification decision:
+After estimating the probability of each pixel in the new frame, the median of probabilities in its 8-connected neighborhood is compared with its threshold to make the classification decision: